Transferring development stores to clients

 - Select a billing cycle and review the description of the credit card charges that you're agreeing to.

 - Select a payment method, and then enter your payment method information.

 If you've built a store for a client and it includes a third-party theme, then you need to transfer the theme to the client.
 The best way to do this depends on whether the theme still needs code customization when you transfer the development store to your client:

 If the theme still needs code customization, then you need to buy the theme on behalf of the client and then bill the client for the cost of the theme.
 When you transfer ownership of the development store, your credit card or PayPal account is automatically removed from the store's billing settings.

 If the theme doesn't need any code customization, then leave the theme as a free trial.
-Your client doesn't need to pay for the theme until they want to publish it (or if they want to customize its code).
+Your client doesn't need to pay for the theme until they want to publish it, or if they want to customize its code.
 They can do this after you transfer the development store.

-Activate a paused store
+Work on and reactivate a paused store

 When a store is on the Pause and Build plan, the checkout is disabled, but you can still work on building the store by accessing the admin and editing products.
 When the store is ready, the store owner can pick a subscription plan to reactivate the checkout and enable customers to purchase products.